 Diuretics, also called water pills, are a common treatment for high blood pressure.
 Find out how they work and when you might need them.By Mayo Clinic Staff

 Diuretics, sometimes called water pills, help rid your body of salt (sodium) and water.
-Most of them help your kidneys release more sodium into your urine.
-The sodium takes with it water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
+Most of these medicines help your kidneys release more sodium into your urine.
+The sodium helps remove water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
 This reduces blood pressure.

 There are three types of diuretics: